 During the second quarter of 2002, we sold a division of one of our operations.
-The operating loss for this division for the first two quarters of 2002 of \$0.3 million, net of tax benefit, has been reported in discontinued operations under "Operating results, net of tax" in our results of operations.
+The after-tax loss for this division for the first two quarters of 2002 of \$0.3 million has been reported in discontinued operations under "Operating results, net of tax" in our results of operations.
 We realized a loss of \$0.2 million, net of tax benefit, on the sale of this division.
 This loss is included in "Estimated loss on disposition, including tax" during the second quarter of 2002 in our results of operations.

-Cumulative Effect of Change in Accounting Principle -- Effective January 1, 2002, we adopted SFAS No. 142, "Goodwill and Other Intangible Assets," which required a transitional assessment of our goodwill assets.
+Cumulative Effect of Change in Accounting Principle -- SFAS No. 142, "Goodwill and Other Intangible Assets," which required a transitional assessment of our goodwill assets went into effect in 2002.
+We adopted it as of January 1, 2002.